 Report - Technical

 Celebi, Nuri and Winter, George, "Channel and Z-sections braced by diaphragms" (1969).
 Center for Cold-Formed Steel Structures Library.
-Paper 156.
+156.